neondatabase/website/content/docs/introduction/manage-billing.md

 ## Downgrade your plan

-To downgrade from the Pro plan Free Tier:
+To downgrade from the Pro plan to the Free Tier:

 1. Navigate to the **Billing** page in the Neon Console.
-1. Click **Downgrade** at the bottom of the page.
+1. Click **Downgrade plan** at the bottom of the page.
-1. Follow the instructions on the **Request Downgrade** modal, and click **Downgrade**.
+1. Follow the instructions on the **Downgrade** modal, and click **Downgrade**.

 Downgrading from the Pro plan transitions your account to the Neon Free Tier, which has lower usage limits that may affect the performance of your applications.
 To compare plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).

 You will be required to remove any projects, branches, or data that exceed [Free Tier limits](/docs/introduction/free-tier).
 The downgrade goes into effect within 30 minutes.
-You will receive your final bill at the beginning of the next billing period (the start of the month following the downgrade request).
+You will receive your final bill at the beginning of the next billing period (the start of the month following the downgrade).

-For downgrading from Enterprise or Platform Partnership plans, please contact [Sales](https://neon.tech/contact-sales).
+To downgrade from Enterprise or Platform Partnership plans, please contact [Sales](https://neon.tech/contact-sales).
 Cancellation of these plans is handled in accordance with the Master Subscription Agreement (MSA) outlined in the customer agreement.